How to Add Passwordless Login to WordPress (Complete Guide)

 What if the email doesn't arrive?

 This is the number one support issue with any passwordless plugin, and it's almost always email deliverability, not the plugin.
 By default WordPress sends mail with PHP mail(), which many hosts and inbox providers silently drop or spam-folder.
 Install an SMTP plugin and send through an authenticated provider (your host's SMTP, Amazon SES, Postmark, SendGrid, Brevo, etc.) — magic links then arrive reliably and on time.
 If you still see issues, check Troubleshooting.
-And for audiences where email is unreliable, switch them to SMS/OTP login so the inbox is out of the loop entirely.
+For audiences where email is unreliable, SMS/OTP login is on the roadmap as an inbox-free alternative.

 Does it work with WooCommerce?